netrunner55746/netrunner55746/README.md

 ## 🔗 Connect with me
 - 💬 Telegram: [t.me/netrunner55746](https://t.me/netrunner55746)

-Currently looking for a job as Data Analyst in Russia (Tver, for non-remote offers)
+Currently looking for a job as Data Analyst in Russia (Tver, for non-remote offers/Moscow, for hybrid)